 Wilkommen!
 Bienvenue!
 Welcome!

+You've made a good start by coming here to my teacher website.
 Where should you go from here?
 Well, you've got some options:

 - Read on to learn a little more about me